 Cinnamon Danish Swirl – CAP: A cinnamon roll concentrate that is heavier on the cinnamon and easy on the pastry.
 It is a must-have when going after its profile, but also one of the least offensive ways to add a bit of cinnamon in your mixes when used under 1%.

 Fuji Apple – FA: THE apple you need.
 FA’s Fuji is by far the most popular around, and hints of it can be found in most apple e-liquids you have tried.
 Simply put, no other apple concentrate would have worked better in this recipe.

-Liquid Amber – FA: Liquid Amber is used with fruits to add a baking effect, and in some cases to boost the jam side of things.
-Can easily take over a mix so don’t overdo it: in most cases something like 0.25-0.5% is enough.
+Liquid Amber – FA: Liquid Amber is used with fruits to add a baked effect, and in some cases to boost the jam side of things.
+Can easily take over a mix so don’t overdo it: in most cases, something like 0.25-0.5% is enough.
 Used here to bake the apple and turn it into a sauce.

 Vanilla Bean Ice Cream – TPA: Used low at 1%, VBIC adds texture and a touch of vanilla without the ice cream aspect.
 Again, you can use the diketone free Capella VBIC for similar results.

 Vanilla Custard – CAP: As with VBIC, Capella’s Vanilla Custard is not used high enough to actually work as a custard.
 It makes the mix richer and creamier and helps everything blend.
 In this case, the diketone free V2 might just work.